 Signing in to the Folio Builder panel is optional.
-Signing in to the panel lets you upload folios to the acrobat.com site.
+Signing in to the panel lets you upload folios to the Folio Producer Service for testing.
 You can then download folios to the Adobe Content Viewer on a mobile device and share folios with other users.
 If you don’t sign in to the panel, you can still create and preview local folios, and you can build a Single Edition app.
 Use a verified Adobe ID to sign in to the Folio Builder panel.

 If you have an Enterprise or Professional subscription to DPS, use the Account Administration tool to create an Adobe ID with an Application role.
 Use the appropriate Adobe ID to sign in to the Folio Builder panel.
 See Account Administration tool.

 To verify an Adobe ID to work with DPS, go to https://digitalpublishing.acrobat.com/ and click Create Account.
 Sign up for an account using a valid email address.
 Adobe will send you a verification message.
 Open that message and verify it.
 Then use that Adobe ID to sign in to the Folio Builder panel.
 See Using Adobe IDs for digital publishing.

 A folio is a collection of articles.
 Anyone with InDesign CS5 or later can create folios.
 However, DPS will no longer support InDesign CS5 and InDesign CS5.5 with the v32 release scheduled for August 2014.

 When you sign in and create a folio, a workspace is created on the acrobat.com web server.
 The content of any article you add to the folio is uploaded to that workspace.

 Specify the folio name.
 The folio name is different from the Publication Name that appears in the viewer.
 The folio name is used only internally for navto:// links and for setting up renditions, so keep the name simple and avoid using extended characters.
 The maximum number of characters for Folio Name is 60.